emmalieb/wrdustars/README.md

 # WRDustERS Repository

-This repo serves as a one-stop-shop for code and literature on dust-producing Wolf-Rayet binary stars.
-All code and papers found here were written/contributed to by members of the WRDustERS Team.
+This repository serves as a home for all code on dust-producing Wolf-Rayet binary stars created by the WRDustERS Team.
+You will also find here a list of all relevent publications from this team.

 WRDustERS Team Members: